whatwg/cookiestore/explainer.md

 The
 [Google+ API](https://developers.google.com/+/web/api/javascript#gapiinteractivepost_interactive_posts)
-is a prominent library that identifies cookies based on a name prefix, and therefore needs the `matchType: 'startsWith'` option in the query API.
+is a prominent library that identifies cookies based on a name prefix, and therefore needs the `matchType: 'starts-with'` option in the query API.

 The [chrome.cookies](https://developers.chrome.com/extensions/cookies)
 API (and the [WebExtensions adaptation of the